Hum Tum (2022 TV series): Filming

 The series is primarily set and mainly shot in Karachi.
 The filming began in January 2022.
 Filming of the university scenes in the series took place on various locations at the Salim Habib University in Karachi.

-Soundtrack

-The title song "Hum Tum", is sung by Ali Zafar and Damia Farooq.
-The song is composed by Naveed Nashad with lyrics written by Qamar Nashad.

 Release

 Broadcast

 Hum Tum was released as a Ramdan special on 3 April 2022 on Hum TV.
 It aired daily at the time slot of 9:00 pm, with an hour episode.

 International broadcast

 Hum Tum was also aired in United Kingdom, United States and United Arab Emirates.
 It was made available in India and Bangladesh through YouTube.